bsdpot/potluck/openldap/README.md

 cluster.
 If set, a cluster setup will be initiated.

 The optional SERVERID parameter is one of `001` or `002` for first or second server if running a multi-master cluster.

+The optional DEFAULTGROUPS parameter will enable a default group arrangement with People and mail, if set to any value.
+This will not work if IMPORTCUSTOM is enabled.

+The optional USERNAME and PASSWORD parameters will setup a generic user if DEFAULTGROUPS is also enabled.
+If not passed in, no generic user will be created, but the groups will be.
+No mail value is assigned to the generic user and can be set manually.
+This will not work if IMPORTCUSTOM is enabled.

 The optional REMOTELOG parameter is for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.